agrawal-sandesh/Full-stack/README.md

 # mern-stack-course
-A complete package of mern from sratch.
+I am trying to make a complete package of mern from sratch.
-This course has all the content step by step in the form of example and demo files.
+This repository has all the content step by step in the form of files and exercise.
 It contains:
 1. HTML
 2. CSS
 3. Bootstrap
 4. JavaScript
 5. MongoDB
-6. Node and Express jS.
+6. Node and Express js(with the projets).

-As of now, I am soon going to update React JS
+As of now,
+I am soon going to update React JS soon.